Yes, you heard it before, a warm up is important and you should do it but why? Does warming up decrease the risk of injury?

 If you want to improve flexibility then go ahead and find out more about how flexibility impacts on-court performance.

-Why Warming Up Decreases The Risk Of Injury
+Why A Warm Up Decreases The Risk Of Injury

 There is no scientific proof that a warm up decreases the risk of injury because there is no documentation showing that a warm up actually reduces injury.